 The number of emergency livestock handling trailers in Alberta continues to grow.

-A trailer recently installed in Taber brings the total to 16 units able to respond to traffic and vehicle accidents involving livestock.
+A trailer recently installed by the M.D. of Taber Regional Fire Service brings the total to 16 units able to respond to traffic and vehicle accidents involving livestock.

 Alberta Farm Animal Care is working to increase awareness of the trailers’ availability and it posted a trailer at the Oct.
 12 Livestock Expo in Lethbridge as part of that effort.